-From historic towns to state parks and national forests to coastal escapes, the state of Alabama has no shortage of great options for day trips near Birmingham and other cities.
-Whether local residents or even visitors want to get away and escape to nature in one of the many state parks, forests, or canyons; or spend a day visit towns and cities like Mobile, Florence, or Huntsville for restaurants, entertainment, art or shopping.
+From historic towns to state parks, Alabama has no shortage of great options for day trips near Birmingham and other cities.
+Whether local residents or even visitors want to get away and escape to nature in one of the many parks, caves, forests or canyons.
+Or spend a day visiting towns and cities like Mobile, Montgomery and Huntsville for restaurants, entertainment, art or shopping.

 1. Bankhead National Forest

 Encompassing over 180,000 acres of protected forestland, waterfalls, streams, and lakes, the Bankhead National Forest offers a variety of excellent outdoor activities, including paddling, fishing, and hiking.
 Scenic campgrounds can be found in the national forest as well, such as the Clear Creek, Corinth, and Houston Campgrounds, open from April to October.
 Clear Creek and Corinth include water and electrical hookups.
 Trails can be used for hiking, horseback riding, and bicycling.
 Explore weekend getaways in Alabama for more travel ideas.

 During the sixteenth century, Spanish explorers occupied the area, and at one point an indigenous community as well, according to records.
 The historic town of Childersburg, Alabama is an intriguing destination for people to learn about both the modern and old history of the state.
 Browse our things to do in Alabama guide for more ideas.

 Dauphin Island is a small barrier island boasting a rich history, plenty of wildlife, walking trails, and white sand beaches.
 The entire island, in fact, is designated as a bird sanctuary and is named as one of the “birdiest coastal communities” in the United States.
 The three-mile island is one of the top places in North America for viewing spring bird migrations, and also offers several other outdoor activities, such as fishing and kayaking.

 © DeSoto Caverns

 This massive underground cavern is located deep under the ground surface and is named after Hernando DeSoto, the famous Spanish explorer who lived in the Native American settlement nearby that later became the town of Childersburg.

 © Guy Bryant/stock.adobe.com

 Found in Phil Campbell, Alabama, a mile and a half trail meanders through the canyon floor where visitors can explore while sandstone bluffs tower above them.
 Huge green moss-covered boulders brighten the path along the way.

 © Ursula Page/stock.adobe.com

 Numerous visitors come and explore Fairhope every year to enjoy its original small-town charm and ambiance.
 Along with several events taking place in town throughout the year year, Fairhope, Alabama is also home to a local museum with several permanent exhibits that illustrate the town’s unique history, including its Jubilee phenomenon and the town jail.

 For outdoor enthusiasts, Florence provides an array of water sports, world-class golf opportunities, legendary fishing, and plenty of walking trails.
 For history lovers, the region has a rich Native American and pioneer history, as well as a historic downtown.

 9. Gulf State Park

 Located in the Gulf Shores area of Alabama, the Gulf State Park spans across two miles of sandy beaches and includes a Lodge and a spacious campground for visitors who wish to stay overnight.
 The park offers a wide variety of outdoor recreational activities, wildlife, a beach pavilion for picnices, and white sand surf.
 For visitors looking for outdoor recreation, the Gulf State Park offers opportunities for kayaking, parasailing, paddling, geocaching, exploring, fishing, biking, and hiking.

 The city of Guntersville, Alabama is situated just a short drive to the north from bustling Birmingham.
 There are many great things to do in Guntersville.
 Located along the edge of the beautiful and massive Lake Guntersville, the area is one of the state’s most picturesque destinations.
 Visitors will find mountain peaks surrounded by clear waters.

 While the city of Huntsville, Alabama has been widely known as a destination to learn about aeroscience for quite some time, this “Rocket City” today has become a place for creative entrepreneurs, restaurants, and craft breweries, creating a boom of numerous new things to do in the area besides the United States Space and Rocket Center and providing even more of a reason to visit Huntsville for a day trip in the state of Alabama.

 © Robert Hainer/stock.adobe.com